-Through a sector offer, AHECS provides third party risk assessments to enable institutions to assess the risks of vendor offerings and solutions.
+Through a sector offer, CAUDIT provides third party risk assessments to enable institutions to assess the risks of vendor offerings and solutions.
 We take a combined approach of online assessment and The Higher Education Community Vendor Assessment Tool (HECVAT).
 For more information click here.

 CAUDIT facilitates a CISO email group, which is comprised of the senior cybersecurity member within institutions with responsibility for cybersecurity .
 This is a private forum for CISOs to share experiences, threat intelligence, and other matters relevant to the group.
 The CISO group meet monthly, have an active email communication list, and collaborate providing thought leadership, priorities for the sector, share challenges and good practice.
 All Australian and New Zealand institutions have active members.

 The AHECS Cybersecurity Summit, launched in 2020, is an annual conference developed by the sector for the sector, and is specifically focused on the Higher Education and Research Cybersecurity, Identity Management and Privacy Community.
 The Summit is a unique opportunity for cybersecurity professionals within the sector to meet in person annually, and share their experiences, lessons, challenges, as well as connect socially to foster the community engagement.

 CAUDIT engages with Government, strategic partners (nationally and internationally), suppliers and partners, on behalf of the sector regarding a range of items including legislation, compliance, systems, and threat intelligence.

 The Cybersecurity Virtual Study Tour, launched in 2020, brings together delegates from around the world to consider the cybersecurity challenges currently facing institutions everywhere, share best practices and threat intelligence, as well as seek opportunities for collaboration.
 The tours are a collaborative activity delivered by CAUDIT in partnership with peer organisations globally.
 Whilst COVID put these on hold for a couple of years, we are planning a tour to US and Canada in 2024.
-Information on the 2022 tour will be available in Q3.
+Information on the 2024 tour will be available in Q1.

 CAUDIT acknowledges the Traditional Owners of the lands where we live, learn and work.
 We pay our respects to Elders past and present and celebrate the stories, culture and traditions of all First Nations people.